About the Survey Scores

 In terms of average scores, the increase in the percentage of people who disagreed with the question, in combination with the constant year-over-year percentage of people who agreed with the question, likely translated into the observed one point decrease in average scores.
 It is important to note though, that in this example, neither the percentage point differences nor the average score differences were tested for statistical significance.

 Results are shown as percentages to highlight the distribution of responses per question.
 The percentages show the proportion of employees who disagreed, agreed or gave a neutral response to the survey question.
-To calculate these percentages, the number of times an answer was selected by respondents is totaled and collapsed into three categories.
+To calculate these percentages, the number of times an answer was selected by respondents is totaled and collapsed into three categories, as shown in the figure below.
 Some percentages may not sum to 100 percent simply due to rounding.